rggan/Polygon-stockprice-microservice/README.md

 cd <repository-name>
 ```
 ## Start Microservice
-Create a .env file and set POLYGON_API_KEY to your personal Polygon API key
+Create a .env file and ensure its in the same directory as microservice.js,
+Set POLYGON_API_KEY to your personal Polygon API key in the .env file.

 Make sure you are in your repository location.
 Then open the terminal and run:
 ```